 There was a time in high school we did a lamington drive to raise money for some charity.
 The organisation we were helping has long left my head but the memory of buying six dozen lamingtons under false names and eating them all myself has not.
 (See also: bulimia.)

 I have banned myself from buying the Woolworths lamington fingers purely because I KNOW I could eat the entire packet.
 In one sitting.
 I never have, but the knowledge that I COULD is enough.

 This recipe comes from my kitchen bible – Allan Campion & Michele Curtis’s In The Kitchen.
 I refer to this cookbook more than any other and every single thing I’ve made from it has always worked and been delicious.
-If you don’t own it, buy it.
+I’m not sure it’s still in print but if you find a copy grab it.

 3 cups icing sugar